wirewright/wirewright/man/wwml.md

 The comma character is treated as whitespace and can be used where whitespace can be used.
 E.g. `x,y` is the same as `x y`.

-## Lexical choice over symbolics
+## Lexical choice over symbols

-WwML provides several lexical choice operators over *symbolics*.
+WwML provides several lexical choice operators over symbols.

-A *symbolic* is the common, "undifferentiated" lexeme type from which symbols, booleans, and numbers are produced later on.

 Lexical choice can be of two general forms: